hashicorp/terraform-provider-aws/website/docs/r/config_configuration_aggregator.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `arn` - The ARN of the aggregator

 ## Import

-Aggregators can be imported using the name, e.g.
+Configuration Aggregators can be imported using the name, e.g.

 ```
 $ terraform import aws_config_configuration_aggregator.example foo